#StepUp4Disarmament Youth Campaign

 Participants may consider using a free app on their smart phones or watch devices to track their progress, as well as other activity trackers.
 Individuals will receive a certificate recognising their completion of the #StepUp4Disarmament Campaign and will be featured on the #Youth4Disarmament Instagram by using the hashtags: #StepUp4Disarmament, #StepUp2StopNuclearTests, #ISteppedUp.

-Registration for the #StepUp4Disarmament Campaign is now OPEN.
+Registration for the #StepUp4Disarmament Campaign is currently closed.